Valar Dohaeris: In Blackwater Bay

 Stranded Davos Seaworth is rescued by the pirate Salladhor Saan, and recounts seeing his son Matthos die.
 Salladhor reveals he is leaving the service of Stannis, who is in seclusion at Dragonstone and will only speak with Melisandre, who is burning people alive because they are “servants of darkness.”
 Davos, intending to kill Melisandre, persuades Salladhor to bring him to Stannis.

 At Dragonstone

 Discovering Stannis is indifferent to his survival and that Melisandre believes him responsible for Stannis’ defeat, Davos tries to attack Melisandre but is thrown in the dungeons.

 At Harrenhal

 Robb Stark and his forces discover Gregor Clegane has abandoned Harrenhal and slaughtered the prisoners.
 Lord Roose Bolton sympathizes with Lord Rickard Karstark's frustration that Catelyn Stark let Jaime Lannister go, assuring Karstark that his best hunter is after Jaime.
 Robb finds a survivor, Qyburn.

 In Astapor

 Reaching Astapor in Slaver's Bay with her fast-growing dragons, Daenerys Targaryen considers buying an army of the "Unsullied", renowned eunuch soldiers.
-A warlock masked as a young girl attempts to assassinate Daenerys with a scorpion-like creature, but is thwarted by Ser Barristan Selmy, Kingsguard to Daenerys' father, who swears his allegiance to her.
+A Qarth warlock masked as a young girl attempts to assassinate Daenerys with a scorpion-like creature, but is thwarted by Ser Barristan Selmy, Kingsguard to Daenerys' father, who swears his allegiance to her.